jacquesfauquex/DCKV/dicm2dckv/README.md

 - we define an api to which any destination implementation should conform

-  - mdbx key value database was chosen for the prototype implementation
+  - structdump was chosen for the prototype implementation

   - other implementations include

-    - other key value database

-    - in-memory ordered maps
+    - mdbx

     - xml

     - json

-    - edition process followed by dicm serialization

-    - etc....
+- We use non seekable stdin stream, so that the apps can be piped

 ## dicm